prayag-dave-01/india-cpi-inflation-analysis/README.md

 ![YoY CPI Inflation Trend](Charts/insights-2.png)

-### Key Insight
+### Key Insights

-The Rural + Urban series records its highest year-on-year increase in the analyzed 2017–2023 period in **2022, at 6.6%**.
+- The Rural + Urban series records its highest year-on-year increase in the analyzed 2017–2023 period in **2022, at 6.6%**.

-As per research, the inflation peaked due to severe global supply shocks from the Russia - Ukraine war which spiked imported oil and food prices.
+- As per research, the inflation peaked due to severe global supply shocks from the Russia - Ukraine war which spiked imported oil and food prices.

 ---